 Know Where Your Nearest Evacuation Area Is

-Ideally, everyone should check where the nearest evacuation area or center is wherever they go as earthquakes can happen at any time, but at the very least check the ones close to your office and your home.
+Ideally, everyone should check where the nearest evacuation area or center is wherever they go as natural disasters can happen at any time, but at the very least, check the ones close to your office and your home.
 The most common evacuation areas are spacious locations, such as parks and schools.
-Have a meeting with your family members, or closest friends and discuss where to meet in case of an emergency.
+Have a meeting with your family members or closest friends and discuss where to meet in case of an emergency.
 If you can, create a network in your neighborhood so that people can look out for you — and you can look out for them.
-Pay special attention to those who may be vulnerable, and help them if you can.
+Pay special attention to those who may be vulnerable and help them if you can.

 Know Your Source